Dacit/isabelle-benchmark/README.md

 ## Running the benchmark automatically
 Download the [benchmark script](https://raw.githubusercontent.com/Dacit/isabelle-benchmark/main/benchmark.sh).
-Each configuration takes about 5 minutes.
+The first two configurations will take 30 minutes each; each further configuration about 5 minutes.

 ### Linux / Os X
 If you have Isabelle2021-1 in your `$PATH`, run `./benchmark.sh`.